-Part C: This motion is made because:
+- RECOMMENDED ACTION: Final approval of the request of BC Novaplex, LLC for Novaplex, JZ19-37, with Zoning Map Amendment 18.733, to rezone property from Office Service Technology (OST) to High-Density Multiple Family (RM-2).
+This approval is subject to the related Planned Rezoning Overlay (PRO) Agreement, and corresponding PRO Concept Plan, and subject to the conditions listed in the staff and consultant review letters, and with any changes and/or conditions as discussed at the City Council meeting, with any final minor alterations required in the determination of the City Manager and City Attorney to be incorporated by the City Attorney's office prior to the execution of the final agreement.
+This motion is made for the following reasons: - 1.
+The applicant has presented a reasonable alternative to the Master Plan for Land Use with the proposed the High-Density Residential (RM-2) zoning district, and because, as stated by the applicant: - 2.
+Designing the higher density residential use next to existing OST uses allows for a unified appearance and implementation of proper safeguards between the neighboring uses: - a.
+Building styles will be compatible with the existing office buildings; - b.
+Apartment residents will move in with the full knowledge of the neighboring uses; - c.
+The residential site is higher than much of the surrounding area; - d.
+Wooded areas on this site and adjacent sites provide a great buffer; - e.
+Setback plus proposed landscaping will be used to enhance the buffering of uses;

-- 1. The applicant has presented a reasonable alternative to the Master Plan for Land Use with the proposed the High-Density Residential (RM-2) zoning district, and because, as stated by the applicant: - a.
-Designing the higher density residential use next to existing OST uses allows for a unified appearance and implementation of proper safeguards between the neighboring uses: - I. Building styles will be compatible with the existing office buildings; - II.
-Apartment residents will move in with the full knowledge of the neighboring uses; - III.
-The residential site is higher than much of the surrounding area; - IV.
-Wooded areas on this site and adjacent sites provide a great buffer; - V. Setback plus proposed landscaping will be used to enhance the buffering of uses; - VI.
-The higher density residential use will act as a transition between the single family uses to the east and the Office Service Technology uses to the north and west. - b.
-The project is consistent with the Master Plan goal to enhance Novi's reputation as an attractive community in which to live; - c.
-The project is consistent with the Master Plan goal to protect Novi's remaining woodlands and wetlands; - d.
-The project is consistent with the Master Plan goal to maintain adequate infrastructure in an environment of limited federal and state funding; - e.
-The project is consistent with the Master Plan goal to promote interconnectivity between neighborhoods to reduce vehicle trips on main roads; - f.
-The project is consistent with the Master Plan goal to promote active living and healthy lifestyles in the City of Novi - g.
-The project is consistent with the Master Plan goal to ensure that Novi continues to be a desirable place for business investment; - 2.
-Submittal of a Concept Plan and any resulting PRO Agreement provides assurance to the City of the manner in which the property will be developed, and offers benefits that would not be likely to be offered under standard development options. - 3.
-This tentative approval does not guarantee final PRO Plan approval or approval of a PRO agreement.
+- f.
+The higher density residential use will act as a transition between the single family uses to the east and the Office Service Technology uses to the north and west. - 3.
+The project is consistent with the Master Plan goal to enhance Novi's reputation as an attractive community in which to live; - 4.
+The project is consistent with the Master Plan goal to protect Novi's remaining woodlands and wetlands, as the applicant has agreed to comply with the wetland and woodland protection ordinances; - 5.
+The project is consistent with the Master Plan goal to maintain adequate infrastructure in an environment of limited federal and state funding; - 6.
+The project is consistent with the Master Plan goal to promote interconnectivity between neighborhoods to reduce vehicle trips on main roads; - 7.
+The project is consistent with the Master Plan goal to promote active living and healthy lifestyles in the City of Novi; - 8.
+The project is consistent with the Master Plan goal to ensure that Novi continues to be a desirable place for business investment; - 9.
+Approval of the Concept Plan and corresponding PRO Agreement provides assurance to the City of the manner in which the property will be developed, and offers benefits that would not be likely to be offered under standard development options.